 The legislation will also offer a grace period to both companies and freelancers.
-Those with an annual turnover of less than €8 million have three years from when the law is published in the Official State Gazette (BOE).
+Those with an annual turnover of less than €8 million have to transition three years from when the law is published in the Official State Gazette (BOE).

 As part of its initiative, the Spanish government has also started the Digital Toolkit Program, through which it is helping companies financially to adapt to a system of electronic invoices.

-SAF-T is a standardized structure file that consists of all accounting data like the condition of liabilities, equity, and assets, together with the company’s business status and financial information, in an electronic form.
+SAF-T is a standardized structure file that consists of all accounting data, like the condition of liabilities, equity, and assets, together with the company’s business status and financial information, in an electronic form.

 The SAF-T in Ukraine has the following sections: